FreeRADIUS/wiki.freeradius.org/contributing/List-Usage.md

 # List usage

-Each list in the server is used for a different purpose.

-As the server had grown in complexity, some lists have take on different roles.
+Originally, each list in the server is used for a specific purpose.
+As the server had grown in complexity, some lists have take on multiple roles.

 This page documents the different roles, so that new modules can use lists consistently, and so users know where to find attributes.

 ## Attribute types
 ### Protocol attributes